hiiamboris/red-spaces-gitlab-mirror/manual.md

 Note: style function *should not* call the `render` function on it's own space, because the main difference between `/draw` and `render` is that `render` looks up and applies styles (and will deadlock if style calls it back).

-For spaces that adapt their size automatically, their styling function should accept `/on canvas [pair!]` refinement and pass it on to it's `draw` function.
+For spaces that adapt their size automatically, their styling function should accept `/on canvas [pair!] fill-x [logic!] fill-y [logic!]` refinement and pass it on to it's `draw` function.
 One or both `canvas` dimensions may equal those of `infxinf`, which should be treated as unlimited.

 When it makes sense to draw only a portion of a space (e.g. it's big or infinite), styling function should accept `/window xy1 [none! pair!] xy2 [none! pair!]` refinement and pass it on to it's `draw` function.
 Value of `window` should not be accounted for, only values of `xy1` and `xy2` matter. `none` means "unspecified" and implies rendering of the whole space area.